macs30200-s22/replication-materials-koichionogi/README.md

 2. clean_agg_con_data.do - clean up data and cacluclate gini coefficient for wages

 ## Initial Findings
+Belows are initial findings of analysis.
+First figure shows AAA.
+Next figure shows BBB.
+The last table shows CCC.
+Those results are significant because XXXX.
+Next, this research would YYY .
+Finally, ZZZZ
 First, there is an increasing trends of market concentration
 ![png](sales_concentration.png)

 Correlation with top 0.1% and 1% is statisitically significant
 ![png](agg_correlation.png)

-Those results is significant because XXXX.Next, this research would YYY .
-Finally, ZZZZ

 Belowsa are notes for lisence to use the concentration database:
   1.  "               US corporate concentration database                        "
   2.  "=========================================================================="